In June and July 2019, we embarked on perhaps our most epic road trip to date ...

 Road tripping Ireland really isn’t that expensive.

 Sure, it’s pricer than some other countries in Europe, and you will quickly burn through the cash if you spend most nights in pubs drinking 4 or 5 pints of Guinness.

 But if you are sensible, like I think we were, then you will end up spending between €40 and €50 per day, per person (excluding the cost of the campervan).

 Our average daily expenditure ended up being a little under €50 a day each, but as you can see, that covered a heck of a lot!
 Including:

 Of course, you will then need to factor in the price of a campervan or vehicle itself (or just convert your own van into a campervan like we've now done!).

-This will vary greatly depending on the size of the vehicle you need and who you choose to hire with & whether you're travelling as a couple and can split the costs.
+This will vary greatly depending on the size of the vehicle you need, which company you choose to hire with & whether you're travelling as a couple and can split the costs.

 Our journey around Ireland was in collaboration with Spaceship Rentals, so we saved on the cost of the van hire itself, however, we did still choose to pay an additional €22 per day for full, no excess insurance cover.